A Parallel Monte-Carlo Tree Search-Based Metaheuristic For Optimal Fleet Composition Considering Vehicle Routing Using Branch & Bound: Problem Formulation Methodology

 For $h$ different AMR types available, the fleet is initiated with a candidate fleet $\mathbf{f}^1\leq\mathbf{k}^{max}$, which is chosen based on problem parameters and prior experience so that feasible solutions exist.
 The RAP of fleet $\mathbf{f}^1$ is then solved using the described parallel B\&B algorithm, and its minimum total cost $J^1$ is found, which utilizes robots $\mathbf{k}^1\in \mathbb{N}_0^h :\mathbf{k}^1 \leq \mathbf{f}^1$.
 In the increment step, only robot types $i$ that satisfy $\mathbf{k}^1_i = \mathbf{f}^1_i$ are incremented by 1 for the next candidate fleet $\mathbf{f}^2$.
 These increments are conducted so long as both $J^{i+1}\leq J^i$ and $\exists ~ i: \mathbf{k}^1_i = \mathbf{f}^1_i$.
 The optimal fleet that completes all tasks while minimizing total cost is then $k^{i}$ when $J^{i+1}>J^i$ or when $\nexists ~ i: \mathbf{k}^{i+1}_i = \mathbf{f}^{i+1}_i$, i.e, the additional robots were idle.

 At each instance that the RAP subproblem is solved at a node in the arborescence shown in Fig. \ref{fig:ParallelTA}, the TSPTW problem defined by Eq. (\ref{eq:obj}-\ref{eq:cargo limit}) is solved to find the cost at that node.
 This TSPTW problem is solved using recursive Algorithm \ref{algorithm1} that employs another B\&B to find the optimal sequence of task completion for each robot.
-In summary, the FCO incrementally increases the fleet size while minimizing total cost $J$ of Eq. \ref{eq:Obj1}, which includes operational cost $J^o(\mathbf{k})$ of Eq. \ref{eq:TaskAssignment} found using the RAP B\&B algorithm, which includes the cost $J^r(r,\mathcal{T}_r)$ of Eq. (\ref{eq:obj}-\ref{eq:cargo limit}) found using the TSPTW B\&B algorithm.
+In summary, the B\&B incrementally increases the fleet size while minimizing total cost $J$ of Eq. \ref{eq:Obj1}, which includes operational cost $J^o(\mathbf{k})$ of Eq. \ref{eq:TaskAssignment} found using the RAP B\&B algorithm and the cost $J^r(r,\mathcal{T}_r)$ of Eq. (\ref{eq:obj}-\ref{eq:cargo limit}) found using the TSPTW B\&B algorithm.